 Students of all ages can struggle with focusing and learning problems that can impede their academic success.
 What many don’t know is that an estimated 80% of students with learning difficulties actually have an undiagnosed visual problem that could be contributing to their academic challenges.
 Additionally, 80% of a child’s learning in school is vision-based, so a problem with visual skills could negatively affect academic performance.
-A personalized vision therapy program with Vision Therapy Centre at Spectrum Family Eyecare can help your child gain the visual skills they need to succeed.
+A personalized vision therapy program with Spectrum Family Eyecare can help your child gain the visual skills they need to succeed.

 How Can I Tell If My Child Has a Vision Problem?

 Your child may display any number of the following symptoms or behaviors due to a vision problem:

 - Frequent head tilting